phillystafford/hs-challenge/README.md

 ## Requirements

 1. Without adding or removing HTML elements, style each of the following modules to match the above mockup.
 Fonts have been provided for you and can be found in the accompanying `/src/views/partials/_fonts.ejs` file.
-Do not add or remove any of the HTML elements in the `/src/views/partials/_testimonial.ejs` or `/src/views/partials/_filterable-content.ejs` files.
+Do not change the DOM structure in the `/src/views/partials/_testimonial.ejs` or `/src/views/partials/_filterable-content.ejs` files.
 You may add attributes to the existing HTML elements, but don't add or remove any DOM elements, and don't edit a DOM element's tag name.
 Feel free to use CSS pseudoelements.
 All other files may be edited (e.g. `/src/views/pages/index.ejs`).
 2. The page should be responsive.
 Use your best judgment for how narrow viewports should look.
 3. Don't use any CSS frameworks (e.g. Bootstrap).
 You should use a preprocessor, such as Sass.
 4. Focus on writing clean, reusable code.